grnet/synnefo/docs/quick-install-admin-guide.rst

 Now ping the outside world.
 If this works too, then you have also configured correctly your physical hosts' networking.

+Later, Cyclades will create the first NIC of every new VM by issuing an analogous command.
+The first NIC of the instance will be the NIC connected to the Public Network.
+The ``link`` variable will be set accordingly in the Cyclades conf files later on the guide.

-Make sure everything works as expected, before procceding with the Private Networks setup.
+Make sure everything works as expected, before proceeding with the Private Networks setup.

 Private Networks setup